 Aerial surveillance of the farmland is quite useful in agriculture for the obvious reason of saving time.
 Using an unmanned aircraft, one can monitor acres together of land in less time comparing to the manual effort required for the same.
 Agriculturist can monitor crop analyze the soil quality, examine soil properties and water usage periodically.

 The entire task becomes much easier and hassles free.
 On top of that, maintaining the statistics also becomes a lot simpler.

 Resource mismanagement and chaos are quite common during calamities whether it is a man-made or natural calamity.
 During those tough time, drone helps a lot in managing the situation more accurately.
 In most of the cases, it is very difficult or almost impossible for humans to go to the place where the unfortunate incidence has happened.
 Whereas the small-sized UAVs, can easily penetrate into such places and collect the information and pictures of debris with their powerful camera.

 Yet another challenge, the true race against time – Rescue operation.
 Drones are useful in such situations where work needs to be done fast and smooth at the same time.
 With the drone having night vision cameras, it is easy to find and help the missing persons even during night and tough terrains.

 Using drones to ensure the safety of the infrastructure including wind turbines, gas lines, power lines, buildings and bridges under construction are quite common these days.

-By now, we think you have understood that the application of drone in a day to day life, starting from drone racing, goods delivery to carrying out serious military operations is simply never ending!
-Everytime a new technology is introduced in the UAVs, they become more and more useful and relevant in one or the other field.
+By now, we think you have understood that the application of drones in a day to day life, starting from drone racing, goods delivery to carrying out serious military operations is simply never-ending!
+Every time a new technology is introduced in the UAVs, they become more and more useful and relevant in one or the other field.